MosharrafMusa/MosharrafMusa/README.md

-### Hi there, I'm Mosharraf Musa 👋
+# Hi there, I'm Mosharraf Musa 👋

-I am a Full Stack Web Developer that enjoys working on backend API's and complex frontend state management.
+I'm a Full Stack Web Developer that enjoys working on backend API's and complex frontend state management.
 I'm currently looking for a new role and am open to collaborating on projects!

 - 🔭 I'm building a MERN stack and a PERN stack app
 - 🌱 I’m currently learning everything 🤣